insight-centre/saffron/FORMATS.md

 ### Doc-Terms ([doc-terms.json](https://gitlab.insight-centre.org/saffron/saffron/blob/saffron_development/examples/output_files/doc-terms.json))

-A file shows the relationship between a document and a term.
+A file shows all relationships between documents and terms.
 * `document_id`: A unique string to identify the document, made up of the document filename (preceded by _zip_filename if the dataset is submitted as a .zip file)
 * `term_string`: The string that names the term (must be unique)
 * `occurrences`: The number of occurrences of the term in the single document